I’m in the lobby of a breathtaking luxury hotel.

 Your sixth reason is The Swedish Woman.
 In an elevator awash with blood, a man lies dead.
 Can Ms N and Tatiana identify the murderer before the 100% untainted-by-corruption-of-any-kind Minister of Justice, who is present in the lobby, can summon the police?
 A whodunnit thriller.

-You can read the Hotel Stories
+Where can you read the Hotel Stories?
+Lots of ways: